sedwardstx/StressTestingApp/README.md

 # StressTestingApp
-Designed to test Resource Governance policies or perform general high memory and cpu testing on a cluster
+Service Fabric application, designed to test Resource Governance policies or perform general high memory and cpu testing on a cluster